RootRez/publisher-api-docs/README.md

 ## Specific Exceptions

-Most exceptions will be accompanied with additional data.
+Most exceptions will be accompanied with additional data in the message string.
 These can be caught in your application and specific, user-friendly messages can be created for your end-users.

 **RoomUnavailableException**